evhub/coconut/DOCS.md

 **cmd**(_args_, **[**_interact_**]**)

 Executes the given _args_ as if they were fed to `coconut` on the command-line, with the exception that unless _interact_ is true or `-i` is passed, the interpreter will not be started.
+Additionally, since `parse` and `cmd` share the same convenience parsing object, any changes made to the parsing with `cmd` will work just as if they were made with `setup`.

 #### `coconut.convenience.version`